aydemarg/term-project-406-bekkmo-guerrero/README.md

 # Challenge

 Although we previously worked with basic HTML scraping in rvest and simple API requests using httr, our challenge for this project is to use a more advanced data collection workflow.
 We plan to retrieve country-level indicators through the World Bank API using httr2, including multiple variables and years, and combine those data with Olympic medal tables collected from the web.

+* Learn some additional machine learning algorithms that we could use, run different machine learning models and compare them with basic ones or the ones that we learned in class.
+* When we do the prediction find more variables, the ones we have right now are ok to use to look at the initial data relationship.

 # Datasets
 Dataset 1: Olympic Medal Tables